 The way you allow respondents to answer is as important as the question itself.
 Some questions will suit closed answer sets, possibly followed by a section for comments to be added; others will work better as open questions, allowing the respondent free reign as to how they answer.

-3. Gear your client surveys for gathering social proof
+3. Gear your client surveys to gathering social proof

 Offering your clients the opportunity to give feedback on your service is not only a valuable tool for improvement but also a clever way of gathering social proof for your marketing.

-End the client surveys with a testimonial request; it should also include a field for clients to select whether you can attribute the quote to them in your marketing.
+End the client surveys with a testimonial request.
+This should also include a field for clients to select whether you can attribute the quote to them in your marketing.
 Most will agree, but it saves you having to go back in the future to ask.

 Think too about whether you will give clients the option of completing the survey anonymously.
 Some advisers and planners feel that doing so gives clients the ability to be more candid than they otherwise might have been.

 4. Decide on how you will build your client surveys

 Where practical, we recommend that client surveys should be built and sent electronically.

-We use Survey Monkey to build the surveys we run for clients; it’s effective, relatively simple to use and makes analysing the data easy.
-It also works well on mobile devices too, which many of your clients might use when completing the survey.
+We use Survey Monkey to build the surveys we run for clients.
+It’s effective, relatively simple to use, and makes analysing the data easy.
+It also works well on mobile devices, which many of your clients might use when completing the survey.

 The free version provides basic functionality and allows you to include up to 10 questions in your survey.
 The standard version (which costs £35 per month, but can be turned off when you have completed your survey and downloaded the results) provides additional functionality and allows you to customise the survey with your branding.